Rock of Love: Charm School: One Bad Apple

 Sharon Osbourne welcomes 14 girls from both seasons of Rock Of Love to Charm School and explains that the girl who shows the most improvement in class, manners, charm and style will be declared "Charm School Queen" and win US$100,000.
 The girls rush into the house to find their rooms.
 Heather is upset because she's assigned to be in the same room with Brandi C. and Megan; she's hated both of them since they got her kicked off of I Love Money.
 Dallas is also unhappy because she is forced to room with Lacey, their dispute from Season 1 still unresolved.
-Brandi C. introduces Megan to Lacey and the two become fast friends and begin to form an alliance.
+Brandi C. introduces Megan to Lacey and the two form an alliance.
 Once outside, Lacey begins to antagonize Dallas and tickles her butt.
 Becoming upset, Dallas states she dislikes being touched in inappropriate places and pours her drink on Lacey.
 Lacey responds by throwing her drink on Dallas, after which Dallas throws an apple at Lacey, which strikes her in the ear.
-Meanwhile, Jessica, Megan and Brandi C. make an attempt to make friends with Raven, while Raven remains uninterested in communicating with them.
-Raven then fights with Megan, Jessica, and Brandi C. because they feel Raven is acting as if she is superior to the others and to Charm School.
+Meanwhile, Jessica, Megan, Lacey, and Brandi C. make an attempt to make friends with Raven, while Raven remains uninterested in communicating with them.
+Raven then fights with Megan, Jessica, Lacey, and Brandi C. because they feel Raven is acting as if she is superior to the others and to Charm School.
+Lacey goes as far as to attempt to knock what she claims she thought was a wig off Ravens head.
+Raven then moons Jessica, Lacey, Brandi C, and Megan.
 Courtney tries to limit her alcohol consumption, while Brandi M. purposely gives her vodka, but fails and passes out.